Traffic Division & Other Infractions

 Traffic Violator School

-If you would like to request Traffic Violator School via phone payment, please contact the clerk at (209) 754-9800 prior to submitting payment.
-If requesting Traffic Violator School via on line payments and are eligible, you may make that selection and pay your total fine amount, including $52 TVS fee.
+If you would like to request Traffic Violator School, please contact the clerk at (209) 754-9800 prior to submitting payment.
+If requesting Traffic Violator School via online payments and are eligible, you may make that selection and pay your total fine amount, including $52 TVS fee.

-In accordance with California Rules of Court §4.104, you may be eligible to have a vehicle code infraction violation reported to DMV as a confidential conviction by attending traffic school if all of the following apply:
+In accordance with California Rules of Court §4.104, you may be eligible to have a vehicle code infraction violation reported to DMV as a confidential conviction by attending traffic school.
+You may contact the court or DMV to determine your eligibility.

 If you choose to attend Traffic School, post and forfeit bail in full, you must submit the entire bail amount plus $52.00 for Traffic School Fee.
-Once payment is received you will have 90 days to complete Traffic School.
+Once request to attend Traffic School is received by the court, you will have 90 days to complete Traffic School.
 You will not receive another notice.
 If you have attended Traffic School in the last 18 months you are not eligible to attend Traffic School.
 One conviction in an 18-month period will be held confidential and not show on your driving record if you complete a traffic violators school program.
 The 18-month eligibility period for a confidential conviction after completion of TVS is determined from violation date to violation date.

 You may view the list of DMV approved traffic violator schools online.
 The school you select will charge an additional fee.
 If you complete traffic school and pay the Traffic School Fee within the time allowed by the court, your citation will be reported to DMV as a confidential conviction.
 With the exception of a Court, the DMV will not disclose a confidential conviction to any third-party, including your insurance company.
 No violation point count will be assessed if the conviction is confidential.